nguyenjh/CSE-110-Group-11/README.md

 ### Instructions

-1. Open a new terminal and cd to my-app/server.
+Open a new terminal and cd to my-app/server.
-2. Make sure you have installed the following dependencies:
+1. Make sure you have installed the following dependencies:
    > npm install mongodb express cors
    >
-4. Plug this into the terminal to start the server:
+2. Plug this into the terminal to start the server:
    > npm start
    >
    If this does not output "Connected to MongoDB" and "Server on ${PORT}", then you may not have properly updated config.env.

-5. Open a seperate terminal and cs to my-app/client.
+Then, open a seperate terminal and cd to my-app/client.
-6. Make sure you have installed the following dependencies:
+3. Make sure you have installed the following dependencies:
-   >react install
+   > react install
+   >
-8. Plug this into the terminal to start the client:
+4. Plug this into the terminal to start the client:
    > npm run dev
    >
    This will start a node.js runtime environment of the client.